deeplearning4j/deeplearning4j/deepautoencoder.md

 ---
-title: Deep Autoencoders
+title: A Beginner's Guide to Deep Autoencoders
 layout: default
 ---

-# Deep Autoencoders
+# A Beginner's Guide to Deep Autoencoders

 A deep autoencoder is composed of two, symmetrical [deep-belief networks](./deepbeliefnetwork.html) that typically have four or five shallow layers representing the encoding half of the net, and second set of four or five layers that make up the decoding half.